-This organization offers a model worship program for people with cognitive and developmental disabilities, including mild to moderate autism.
+This organization out of Wyoming, Michigan offers a model worship program for people with cognitive and developmental disabilities, including mild to moderate autism.
 Each congregant or “friend” is paired with a mentor, trained to facilitate worship.
 Mentors also connect with their friends on a heartfelt, spiritual level.

 The first half of each worship service includes a welcome time, singing, prayer, and a Bible lesson.
 Participants who can’t sing may contribute by waving flags, beating drums, or playing tambourines.
 Next, each friend and mentor sit together, further exploring the Bible message.
 Mentors read from ministry workbooks, explaining key points in simple terms.
 Able congregants can draw, place stickers, or engage in another activity illustrating the lesson.
 Refreshments are then served, and the meeting concludes with group singing.

 At Friendship, the children follow along with a specific curriculum titled the Together Curriculum.

 “TOGETHER is delivered entirely online, which means that you will be able to access it as soon as you order it.
 It includes fun, interactive “warm-up” exercises, recommended videos to accompany the songs, and dramatic and visual Bible presentations.
 This new approach provides learners of all abilities with important tools so that each participant can grow in faith and friendship.”

 Friendship Ministries has administrative offices in the US and Canada.
 Through the outreach directory, parents of autistic kids can find a local friendship group.
 Churches wishing to start disabled ministries can obtain program guides, curricula, songbooks, and other printed resources.